 Choosing a Litter

-I recommend a paper-based product (Yesterday's News, CareFresh, etc) for the litter box.
+Use a paper-based product (Yesterday's News, CareFresh, etc.) for the litter box.
 Clay litters tend to be dusty and there is always the risk of ingestion.
 Do not use clumping cat litters (too much risk of ingestion/obstruction or the litter getting stuck to your pet).
-Choose a different product that you use for the cage bedding, though.
+Choose a different product than you use for the cage bedding, though.
 Yesterday's News is a product that works well (assuming you are not already using it as bedding!).

 Litter Training Tips